smweber/dotfiles/README.md

 For fish:
  - install fish (`brew` or `apt` will do)
- - install Oh My Fish: https://github.com/oh-my-fish/oh-my-fish
- - may need a `omf install`
  - Also want patched fonts, perhaps from https://github.com/ryanoasis/nerd-fonts
-    - `brew tap caskroom/fonts`
+    - `brew tap homebrew/cask-fonts`
-    - `brew cask install font-meslo-nerd-font`
+    - `brew install font-meslo-lg-nerd-font`